BrickMMO/tasks/project-pitch.markdown

    Include the project purpose, stack, rough sketches, descriptions of front-end and back-end, and any API endpoints.

 4. Prepare a two minute presentation to present to the class.
 Include a short slidedeck.
-Include a description of your project, the stack you plan on using, any technical barriers, and some rough mockups of you plan.
+Include a description of your project, the stack you plan on using, any technical barriers, and some rough mockups of yuo plan.

 ## Submitting this Task